Weirdo. Aspie.

 Building the Ultimate Road Trip Playlist

-The boys and I are taking a road trip to North Carolina in a few weeks, and I have a whole list of things I need to do to get ready.
+The kids and I are taking a road trip to North Carolina in a few weeks, and I have a whole list of things I need to do to get ready.
 The car needs an oil change, I need to check my stock of Dramamine for Logan, and of course (perhaps most importantly) I need to build the ultimate road trip playlist.

-Luckily the boys and I share a similar taste in music, which makes the task of creating a shared playlist a little bit easier.
+Luckily the kids and I share a similar taste in music, which makes the task of creating a shared playlist a little bit easier.
 But how do you fill nearly twelve hours with music?
 Do you allow repeats?
 Do you have a structured list or just a random shuffle?
 Do you include new music that you have been meaning to listen to, or stick to the classics?

 I would love to hear your ideas/suggestions.
 Post them in the comments below and I’ll be sure to check them out!